It’s unlikely that a day goes by where you don’t reach for your credit card.

 1. Annual Fee

-In fact, the only time it might make sense to opt for a card with an annual fee is if its rewards provide a good value for you—for instance, if you’re a frequent traveler and the card you’re interested in has a generous miles program that nabs you several free tickets a year worth more than the annual fee.
+In fact, the only time it might make sense to opt for a card with an annual fee is if its rewards provide a good value for you — for instance, if you’re a frequent traveler and a card's miles program earns you several free tickets a year worth more than the fee.

-One note of caution: Before applying for a new card, always check to make sure that their claim of “no annual fee” is permanent.
-To attract new customers, some credit card providers may only waive the fee for the first year but then charge you every year thereafter.
+Before applying, always check to make sure that their claim of “no annual fee” is permanent.
+To attract new customers, some providers may waive the fee for the first year but then charge you every year thereafter.

 APR stands for “annual percentage rate.”
-Simply put, it’s the amount per year you’ll be charged by a lender to borrow money.
+It’s the amount per year you’ll be charged by a lender to borrow money.
 With regard to credit cards, the APR largely refers to the interest rate you’re being charged on your balances.
-APRs typically range anywhere from 0% (although this is usually an introductory rate to entice you to open a card) to more than 20%.
+APRs typically range anywhere from 0% (although this is usually an introductory rate) to more than 20%.

-However, the APR only applies if you carry a balance.
-In other words, if you pay the balance in full by your due date each month, you won’t have to pay interest—a good incentive to make sure you charge only what fits into your budget.
+The APR only applies if you carry a balance.
+In other words, if you pay the balance in full by your due date each month, you won’t have to pay interest.

-Still, even if you don’t ever plan to run up credit card debt, it’s smart to have a card with a lower APR in case you ever find yourself in a situation in which you can’t pay your balance off in full.
+Still, even if you plan to pay in full, it’s smart to have a card with a lower APR in case you're ever in a situation in which you can’t.
 In most cases, instead of a set APR, your card provider will indicate a range that your APR could fall into.
-That’s because most cards have a variable interest rate, meaning the exact APR you’ll have to pay could change depending on a number of factors, including your credit history (the better your credit rating, the more likely you’ll be able to snag a lower APR within that range).
+That’s because most cards have a variable interest rate, meaning the exact APR you’ll have to pay could change depending on a number of factors, including your credit history (the better your credit rating, the lower your APR will likely be within that range).

-One other thing to note: Your credit card provider will likely charge different APRs for purchases versus balance transfers versus cash advances, so it’s important to read the fine print before you decide how you use your credit card.
+Your credit card provider will likely charge different APRs for purchases versus balance transfers versus cash advances, so it’s important to read the fine print before you decide how you use your card.

 3. Finance Charge